Even Spanish legal thrillers are sexy.

 Presentation:

-While some films are good with maybe some small complaints, this is a good film that has big ones.
-It starts off pretty strong with a very powerful opener, but then slows to a halt.
-For the first hour basically nothing happens to the point where I think many people will fall asleep or stop watching halfway through.
+While some films are good with maybe some small complaints, this is a good film that has pretty big ones.
+It starts off strong with a powerful opener, but then slows to a halt.
+For the first hour basically nothing happens to the point where I think many people will fall asleep or stop watching.
 Thereโ€™s a ton of meandering conversations for no other purpose, which resembles TV but not film.
-Itโ€™s also not the interesting type of small talk you find get from a Tarantino film, itโ€™s a lot of mundane conversations to add realism and build the characters.
-This would be fine if we cared about the characters, but we donโ€™t because we are invested in the murder not their daily life.
-The film becomes riveting in the 2nd half with some erotic thriller aspects making this quite a sexy legal thriller though still grounded.
+Itโ€™s also not the interesting type of small talk you get from a Tarantino film, rather a lot of mundane conversations to add realism and build the characters.
+This would be fine if we cared about the characters, but we donโ€™t because we are meant to be more invested in the murder and not their daily life.
+The film becomes riveting in the 2nd half with some erotic thriller aspects making this quite a sexy legal thriller.
 The visuals are quite soft and the use of handheld and dutch angles emphasize Spanish sensibilities.

 Conclusion:

 This is definitely a complex narrative, but the rewards are high.
 The storytelling is unique, but itโ€™s not without flaws.
 I liked the second half of the film, but the first half had me dozing off.
-I would obviously be more invested if I watched the second half first, but thatโ€™s not how the watching experience works.
+I would be more invested if I watched the second half first, but thatโ€™s not how the watching experience works.
 So perhaps 2 viewings for this film would be better for me.
-Itโ€™s an intricate courtroom legal drama, which stands out for itโ€™s more novel storytelling utilizing the past and novel writing to propel the story.
+Itโ€™s an intricate courtroom legal drama, which stands out for its storytelling utilizing the past and novel writing to propel the story.
 Execution could have been better.

 Recommendations